campusdomar/PuMuKIT1/doc/InstallationGuide.md

 PuMuKIT Installation Guide
 ====================================

-*This page is updated to the 1.8 release*
+*This page is updated to the 1.7 release*

 Requirements
 -------------------------------------

-PuMuKIT is one application LAMP, created with the symfony framework.
+PuMuKIT is a LAMP application, created with the framewirk Symfony.
 It uses ffmpeg to analyze the audiovisual data, as well as to transcode them.

-The requirements for installation are linux, apache, mysql, ffmpeg, php5.
-You must have installed a version of ffmpeg encoding to h264 and aac.
-Also the following modules are required php5: php5-ffmpeg, php5-cli, php5-mysql, php5-ldap, php5-curl.
+The install requisites are: linux apache mysql ffmpeg php5.
+It does not work for versions above 5.2.x.

+A ffmpeg version with H264 and AAC encoding capabilities is required.

+The following PHP5 modules are also needed: php5-ffmpeg (0.5.x version) php5-cli php5-xsl php5-mysql php5-ldap php5-curl.

-The script doc/scripts/check_dependences.php checks that meet all dependencies.
+The script in doc\scripts\check_dependeces.php checks all the dependencies are met for this distribution.

-PuMuKIT has been developed and is often installed on Linux Debian but its use is not essential.
+PuMuKIT has been developed (and commonly run) under Linux Debian, but using it is not required.

 Installation